 Dates & Funding

-Each fellowship will start on or around June 1 and end on or around August 1, 2023.
-Baucus Leaders MT will be given a $3,000 stipend to defray the costs of course credit (if you so choose), housing (if necessary) or other related expenses.
+Each fellowship will start on or around June 1 and end on or around August 1.
+Baucus Leaders MT who work part-time will be given a $3,000 stipend.
 The Baucus Leader will be solely responsible for any expenses incurred during the experience over and above this amount.

 Qualifications